KalebRaymond/Golf-Instructions/GolfInstructions.md

 # Introduction
 Below are the instructions for playing a hole of golf.
 No prior golf knowledge is required.
 # Theory
-From tee shot to green, hitting the ball towards the flag located on the green is the goal.
+Hitting the ball towards the flag located on the green in the least shots is the goal.
 # Warnings ![Caution Image](caution.png)
 Flying projectiles and swinging clubs can cause serious or fatal injury.
 # Steps